 well compared to a photo image.
 (This is one place where the X protocol has

 an advantage over the VNC protocol.)
-I suggest using xsetroot,
+I suggest using xsetroot

-dtstyle or similar utility to set a solid
+or similar utility to set a solid

 background while using x11vnc.
 You can turn the pretty background